 If you can access their account, check the analytics to see how they’re interacting with your software.
 This can set the tone for how often, when, and with what information you need to follow up.

-4 – What are the best practices for an engaging onboarding UX?
+4 – What are the key things to know for an engaging onboarding UX?

-Here are just a few of the best practices you need to consider if you want to create an engaging Onboarding UX:
+Here are just a few of the key things to know you need to consider if you want to create an engaging Onboarding UX:

 Choose a specific end goal

 What does success look like for your users?
 For example, for a social media management tool, connecting the social profiles is an activation point and is therefore a success.
 Creating the first two campaigns through those profiles could be a further success.
 Define an end goal (such as “activation” or “feature adoption”) and help your users to celebrate them.

 There are five main types of onboarding, and you can focus on any of them depending upon your app’s functionalities and values.
 The different approaches include: